 Hungryroot offers the most extensive menu and recipe customization quiz I’ve seen among meal delivery services.
 This quiz asks you about the foods you like and don’t like, along with any dietary restrictions, what flavors you enjoy, what appliances you have available to cook, and much more.

 Based on the quiz, Hungryroot recommends recipes for you.
-You can keep them, exchange them for other recipes, or swap ingredients out for ones you prefer.
+You can keep them, exchange them for other recipes, or swap ingredients out for others you prefer.
 Recommendations are great for those who’d like to explore different cuisines they didn’t know would fit their preferences.
-You can also retake the quiz at any time to revise recommendations and try something new.

 HelloFresh has fewer options when it comes to catering to specific diets.
-There are 6 meal plans to choose from when you sign up – 2 of which cater to specific diets (Veggie and Pescatarian).
+There are 6 meal plans to choose from when you sign up, only 2 of which cater to specific diets (Veggie and Pescatarian).

-Meal plans are more like filters than they are like strict diet plans.
+Meal plans function more like menu filters than strict diets.
 If you select the Veggie plan, the menu will show only vegetarian recipes.
 However, you can easily change plans and mix and match across the whole menu.

-You can swap or “upgrade” the proteins and sides on some of its dishes via the HelloCustom option.
-Here, you’ll get a little extra flexibility with options like adding chicken to an otherwise veggie risotto, for example, or doubling the portion of bacon in your pasta.
-This customization helps expand HelloFresh’s already-impressive menu.
+You can swap or “upgrade” the proteins and sides on some of its dishes.
+You’ll have options like adding chicken to an otherwise vegetarian risotto, for example, or doubling the portion of beef in a chili.
+This is only supported with a few recipes each week, however, so don’t expect the same level of control as you get with Hungryroot.

 HelloFresh recipes are loosely labeled by diet, but you can’t filter the menu any further.
 You’ll have to check the ingredient lists and make substitutions from your own fridge if you’re looking to omit allergens such as dairy or wheat.
 Meals are labeled with dietary tags like calorie-smart and carb-smart, for example, but that’s about it.

 HelloFresh just takes the top spot here thanks to its easy sign-up process and more extensive delivery availability.
-Plus recipe ingredients are packaged together and pre-portioned.
-This means there’s no food waste.
-Hungryroot recipes tend to leave leftovers that need to be used in future recipes which isn’t great for novice chefs.
+Its recipe ingredients are packaged together and pre-portioned, which helps reduce food waste.
+Many Hungryroot recipes result in leftover ingredients, which can result in wastefulness.

-HelloFresh’s minimum order is 2 meals of 2 servings each, and the maximum order is 6 meals for 4 people.
-You can increase your order size by customizing proteins and sides.
+HelloFresh’s minimum order is 2 meals of 2 servings each, and the maximum order is 6 meals for 6 people.
+You can further expand your menu options with various marketplace add-ons and protein upgrades, but everything is centered around the number of meals and servings you are signed up for.

 HelloFresh delivers to the 48 contiguous states, but may only deliver on specific days in your zip code.
 As you check out, you can enter your zip code to see available delivery days.
 For example, my HelloFresh delivery options in New York state were Tuesday through Saturday.